walmartlabs/lacinia/docs/tutorial/designer-data.rst

    :emphasize-lines: 7,11,16,22,26-

-If this was a relational database, we'd likely have a join table between BoardGame and Designer, but that come later.
+If this was a relational database, we'd likely have a join table between BoardGame and Designer, but that can come later.
 For now, we have a set of designer `ids` inside each BoardGame.

 Schema Changes